tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 * parameter types **must** be declared in the signature

 ### Statements and expressions
+Statements
-Statements : instructions that perform some action and do not return a value
+: instructions that perform some action and do not return a value

+Expressions
-Expressions: evaluate to a resultant value
+: evaluate to a resultant value

 Function definitions are statements
-Calling functions are part of an expression
+Function invocations are part of an expression

-This means that assignment cannot be chained because assignments are statements and therefore have no value
+This means that *assignment can**not** be chained* because assignments are statements and therefore have no value

 Scope blocks created with curly brackets are expressions:
 ```rust